lokappio/lokapp-client/README.md

 #### Projects

 Create as many projects as you want, each one with its own languages, translations and users.
+You can import a project from existing files you own.

 #### Roles and invitations